 Continue the supplement regime of the fourth month.
 Oil application and gentle massage followed by a bath with lukewarm water is recommended.
-Continue this till delivery.
+Continue this till the end of your pregnancy.

 Continue the supplement regime of the fifth month.

-Mothers-to-be may feel an itchy sensation on the breast and abdomen or a burning sensation in chest or throat due to increased size of foetus.
+Mothers-to-be may feel an itchy sensation on the breast and abdomen or a burning sensation in the chest or throat.

 Eat food in smaller quantities, frequently, and a bite of sweet something with little ghee or oil that is easy to digest.
 Ensure that your salt intake during this period is reduced to a minimum.
 Also, avoid drinking water immediately after a meal.